Education Research Project PG (7784.7)

 Provision of valid documentation

 Please note that the University takes student conduct very seriously.
 All documentation provided to University staff must be valid and the provision of fraudulent documentation carries with it potentially serious consequences, including suspension and/or exclusion from the University.
-Note that all allegations of student misconduct will be referred to the Associate Dean for Health (ADH) as a prescribed authority for investigation.
+Note that all allegations of student misconduct will be referred to the Associate Dean for Education ( Health) as a prescribed authority for investigation.

 While specific times for meetings will be negotiated, participation in regular (online) meetings is expected.
 There will be a significant emphasis on self-directed work in this unit.